skypyproject/skypy/docs/galaxies.rst

 Redshift
 --------

-The following models are found in the `skypy.galaxy.redshift` package.
+The following models are found in the `skypy.galaxies.redshift` package.

-.. currentmodule:: skypy.galaxy.redshift
+.. currentmodule:: skypy.galaxies.redshift
 .. autosummary::
    :nosignatures: